Additive structure of non-monogenic simplest cubic fields: Indecomposables when

-In this part we will prove Theorem \ref{teolistindec}.
-In the previous sections, we found all the lattice points in the two parallelepipeds, and now we determine which ones are indecomposable, either using the codifferent or other means.
+In this part we will prove Theorem \ref{teolistindec}, i.e, we will find all the indecomposables of a simplest cubic field with integral basis $B_3$ up to multiplication by totally positive units.
+In the previous sections, we found all the lattice points in the two parallelepipeds, and now we determine which ones are indecomposable.